Healthy Homes Assessment Thorndon

 Draught Stopping Thorndon

-Draughts can lead to lower temperatures in houses.
-A damp house costs more to heat, meaning wasting money and energy.
+Draughts may lead to dropping temperatures within homes.
+A draughty house will cost more to heat, meaning wasting money and energy.

-If you can feel external air coming in or the air is clear from a gap or hole, then it’s probably a gap or hole that needs sealing in some way.
+If you are able to feel external air entering or the air is clear from a gap or hole, then it’s probably a gap or crack that requirements sealing in the way you can.
 Cracks and gaps that are large should be permanently stopped.
-Gaps greater than 3mm that let air in or out within the home require to be sealed.
-In the case of an open fireplace isn’t used it can create draughts.
-This must be sealed from.
-Landlords and property managers are accountable for ensuring such draughts are eliminated whenever possible.
+The gaps that exceed 3mm that let air in or out into your house need seals.
+For example, if an open fireplace isn’t in use it can cause draughts and should be shut from.
+Property managers and landlords are accountable for making sure that these draughts are stopped whenever imaginable.

-There is no require to block gaps or holes in the building.
-For example, tiny gaps around doors and windows may be required to allow for movement within the building as the household warms and cools in order to let them be shut and opened, rather than sticking.
-We will test all doors and windows in your Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the home heats and cools, to allow them to be closed and opened instead of than securing.
+We will inspect the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections